JoeMcCaffrey/AWSRetrieve/README.md

 The matching tag list is sorted by tag and the two list are concatenated into one.

 The printOut function is called to print out the instance data into a table.

+The script errors if the command line argument is missing.

 To change the tag that the script looks for, change the .json file with another tag.